 If you have found yourself here you are probably thinking about finding someone to talk to about something that is troubling you.
 You may have feelings of anxiety or depression, experienced an event in life either recently or in the past that has caused you distress, have difficulties in your relationships with others, or you might not know why you are feeling what you are feeling, all of it is welcome here.

-I offer compassionate, non-judgemental, experienced counselling and supervision in the Bristol area at my practice in Horfield.
+I offer compassionate, non-judgemental, experienced counselling in the Bristol area at my practice in Horfield, just off Gloucester Road.

 We are constantly receiving information which helps us process our environment and the relationships contained within them.
 This information can become overwhelming when our lives become too busy to process it, and we teach ourselves to 'switch off' this vital intuitive part of us, especially if we have experienced traumatic events where being in touch with our body feels unsafe.

 If we learn to listen to our intuitive selves, we can start to make sense of what is happening to us and why we are experiencing what we are feeling, and make the changes necessary to fulfil our potential and lead a more enjoyable life.

-Therapy can help you rebuild the feeling of connection through the relationship with your therapist, helping you to navigate difficult emotions and have them heard in a non-judgmental space.
-Not being alone in those feelings can reduce the intensity of them and gaining a new perspective, whilst helping you find a way forward.
+Counselling can help you rebuild the feeling of connection through the relationship with your therapist, helping you to navigate difficult emotions and have them heard in a non-judgmental space.
+Not being alone in those feelings can reduce the intensity of them and help you gain a new perspective, whilst helping you find a way forward.

 There is no doubt that our past experiences has an effect on how we think, feel, and believe about ourselves.
 As we get older these beliefs can stay with us and this can often be unhelpful and difficult to be conscious of.
 Patterns of thinking are like well worn paths in the circuitry of our brain, it can be hard to see that there are other paths we can take, especially as we are often not aware of them.
 This means that the way we see ourselves and the world can start to feel limited.